 In construction, field data is key to building a successful project.
 Timely insights let you know if cost codes are doing well (or not)—and help keep projects on track.
 However, collecting data from multiple subcontractors and jobsites can be tedious.

-We asked Ed Senavaitis, Senior Construction Manager, how his team uses Raken's field management software to streamline their subcontractor reports.
+We asked Ed Senavaitis, Senior Construction Manager, how his team uses Raken to streamline their subcontractor reports.

 Q: How did you first hear about Raken?